 a depreciation report on your Australian Residential

-property within 14 days or we’ll reduce the fee by 50%.
+property within 14 working days or we’ll reduce the fee by 50%.

 We guarantee twice our fee in deductions within

 the first 12 months after settlement, or there is